-If the one-hour (60-minute) average or thirty-minute (30-minute) average PM10 concentration at a downwind monitor exceeds the applicable Stop Work Level (SWL^{PM-60} or SWL^{PM-30}) presented in Table 1, RSI will immediately stop all Landfill operation and closure work.
-During the work stoppage period (minimum 15 minutes), RSI must make dust suppression adjustments to reduce airborne particulate matter concentrations below the Take Action Level concentration for particulates.
-The dust suppression adjustment activities may include, but are not limited to the following:
+If the one-hour (60-minute) average or thirty-minute (30-minute) average PM10 concentration at a downwind monitor exceeds or is equal to the applicable Stop Work Level (SWL^{PM-60} or SWL^{PM-30}) presented in Table 1, the contractor will immediately stop all dust-generating activities involving contaminated soil or waste.
+During the work stoppage period (minimum 15 minutes), the contractor must make dust suppression adjustments to reduce airborne particulate matter concentrations below the Take Action Level concentration for particulate matter.
+The dust suppression adjustments are described in the FOP/RCA Dust Control Plan.